 - Fast enough for HD streaming and unblocks popular content

 - Strong encryption and no logs make for top security and privacy

 - Apps for Windows, MacOS, iOS, Linux and Android

 - Automatic server selection may not fit all use cases

-BEST BUDGET VPN:NordVPN offers great value.
+VALUE AND PERFORMANCE:NordVPN offers great value.
 Top budget all-rounder that works well with Foxtel while abroad.
 Strong security features and allows up to 6 devices to be used simultaneously from one account.
 Includes a 30-day money back guarantee.

 You can read our full review of NordVPN here.

 IPVanish is considered to be a tier-1 VPN provider because it physically owns and operates all of its servers as opposed to other companies that either rent or use a combination of the two.
 This decision gives it full control over all the internet traffic tunneled through its servers and makes it much harder for nosy agencies like the NSA to detect user behavior.